-Our stock repurchase program could affect the market price of our common stock and increase its volatility.
+Our stock repurchase program could affect the market price of our common stock and increase its volatility

-On February 13, 2014, we announced that our Board of Directors authorized the repurchase of up to \$15 million of our outstanding common stock, in addition to the \$1.4 million then remaining under our existing stock repurchase program.
+Our Board of Directors has from time to time authorized repurchase programs of our outstanding common stock.
 Under these stock repurchase programs, we are authorized to repurchase, from time-to-time, shares of our outstanding common stock on the open market or in privately negotiated transactions.
 The timing and amount of stock repurchases will be determined based upon our evaluation of market conditions and other factors.
 The stock repurchase program may be suspended, modified or discontinued at any time, and we have no obligation to repurchase any amount of our common stock under the program.
 Repurchases pursuant to our stock repurchase program could affect the market price of our common stock and increase its volatility.
 Any termination of our stock repurchase programs could cause a decrease in the market price of our common stock price, and the existence of a stock repurchase program could cause our stock price to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity of our common stock.
 There can be no assurance that any stock repurchases under these programs will enhance stockholder value because the market price of our common stock may decline below the levels at which those repurchases were made.
 Although our stock repurchase program is intended to enhance long-term stockholder value, short-term fluctuations in the market price of our common stock could reduce the program's effectiveness.